 - Be conservative on your scheduling.
 Sure, everyone wants to be nice and enjoy the vacation time they want, but it may not be possible.
 We often over accomodate to try to make people happy, but it always backfires.
 Maybe you can get away with 2 people being out, but rest assured, someone else will always be out too.
 This means you can’t account for sudden illnesses, deaths, court dates, or flat tires.
 Plan to be conservative to protect the team.

 Once you have the data, you can craft a plan.
 This is not always a decision to either take the day off or not take the day off–You can get creative.

 Half-Staff Option: For these days you have the option to go half-staff.
 This means the staff rotates the holidays.
 You get half off and half you have to work.
 The challenge is you must make it fair for everyone and avoid petty arguments about who gets what day off.

 Earning the Day: This is probably my favorite because it encourages teamwork, the spirit of performance and makes people feel like they earned it.
 When given the option to have July 5th off, people become super productive.
 They stay late and clean everything up for one more day with their family.
 Take the day off if the agency hits certain goals or is ahead of schedule.

 Using the Day for Training: You can split the difference!
 Why not use half the day for training and let the team out early?
-This way you get a better trained team and the benefit of a half day off.
-Not sure what to train your team on consider our training days!
+This way, you get a better trained team and the benefit of a half day off.
+Not sure for what to train your team?
+Consider our training days!

 My ultimate recommendation is to put those days as working days in the calendar.
 Thirty days before the holiday, make a judgement call on what to do.
 If everyone is ahead, go for it.
 If they are struggling, use the day to get ahead.